hikitsuri/irrigation-prediction/README.md

 git clone https://github.com/yourusername/irrigation-prediction.git
 cd irrigation-prediction

-Install Dependencies
+# Install Dependencies

-bash
 pip install -r requirements.txt

-Usage
+# Usage

-Run the Application
+# Run the Application

-bash
 python app.py

-Predict Soil Moisture
+# Predict Soil Moisture
-Send a POST request to the /predict endpoint with input features:
+## Send a POST request to the /predict endpoint with input features:

-bash
 curl -X POST -H "Content-Type: application/json" -d "{\"features\": [1, 2, 3, 4]}" https://irrigation-prediction-d56529386fb6.herokuapp.com/predict

-Deployment
+# Deployment
-Deploy on Heroku
+## Deploy on Heroku
-Create a new Heroku app:
+### Create a new Heroku app:

-bash
 heroku create

-Push your code to Heroku:
+### Push your code to Heroku:

-bash
 git push heroku main

-Contributing
+# Contributing
-Contributions are welcome!
+## Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

+# License
+## This project is licensed under the MIT License - see the LICENSE file for details.